Uberspace/lab/source/guide_mattermost.rst

 .. tag_list::

-`Mattermost`_ is an open-source, self-hostable online chat service written in Go and JavaScript.
+`Mattermost`_ is an open-source, self-hosted online chat service written in Go and JavaScript.

 ----